-The project shall comprise of the following two components viz Internal of 200 and External of 150 marks given as under.
+The project shall comprise of the following two components viz Internal of 100 and External of 250 marks given as under.

-INTERNAL: Industrial training: Training will be minimum of 12 weeks duration carried out after 2nd semester.
-The students will submit their reports, and make a presentation in the 3rd Semester OR Status/Research Report: The students will carry research on any topic relevant to Food Technology.
-The status paper should cover the Introduction, Review of Literature, Key findings, Conclusion and Inferences followed by References.
+INTERNAL: Industrial training: Training will be carried out after 2nd semester.
+The students will submit their reports, which will be evaluated with synopsis of their proposed research work carried out in third semester in consultation with their supervisor.
+Supervisor will evaluate the report based on its quality and also on the basis of sincerity and punctuality of student during the tenure.

+Synopsis: The students will carry research on any topic relevant to Food Technology.
+The synopsis should cover the Introduction, Review of Literature, Rationale, Methodology, summary of work done and work remaining with Conclusion and future industrial prospects of work proposed, followed by References.

-EXTERNAL: Each student will deliver a presentation on the topic of his/her project work carried out in department/industry/institute/research centre which will be evaluated by Departmental Research Committee (DRC) on the date and time fixed for the purpose.
-A viva voce examination will be conducted by an Expert (HOD nominee) on the date and time fixed for the purpose.
+EXTERNAL: Each student will deliver a presentation on the topic of his/her project work proposed to be carried out in department/industry/institute/research centre which will be evaluated by Departmental Research Committee (DRC) consisting of all supervisors and external expert on the date and time fixed for the purpose.
+Candidates will be evaluated on the basis of quality of work proposed/ done, synopsis submitted, attendance in 3rd semester not less than 450 working hours, presentation upto satisfaction of DRC as well as participation in scientific conferences/ departmental activities.